jamonholmgren/pave/README.md

     $ pave deploy:setup

 This sets up a Git-based deployment script to the remote server and deploys an initial version.
 SSH access is required.
+You may run it multiple times and setup as many deployment endpoints as you want.

     $ pave deploy

 Deploys the site using git.
 Files and databases are not deployed (see below for how to do that).

+    $ pave deploy staging feature-branch

+Deploys feature-branch to staging remote.

 ## Database